-The industry is primarily affected by the reproductive issues that are caused by the virus.
+The industry is primarily effected by the reproductive issues that are caused by the virus.
 Late-term abortion, stillbirths, mummifications, and foetal deaths during pregnancy occur with 35-50% of piglets.
 Piglets born alive are generally weak and the mortality of live-born piglets is 50-100% in most litters.
 Sows infected with PRRSV show a slow return to service.
 This on average, costs the swine industry $644 million annually, mostly due to loss of litters.

-It is therefore an industry standard to test animals prior to shipping and to test boars prior using their semen.
+It is, therefore, an industry standard to test animals prior to shipping and to test boars prior using their semen.
 Additionally, routine surveillance of production sites is part of health and wellness management.
 The VDX offers same-day turnaround time to facilitate timely shipping and transport of live animals, and use of boar semen the same-day to maintain optimal semen quality and fertility.

 There are two testing methods available for PRRSV.

 Detection of the PRRS virus: Polymerase Chain Reaction (PCR) is an extremely accurate, sensitive, and fast method to detect the presence of the PRRS virus in a wide variety of sample types.
 Potential sample types include serum, ear stick, oral fluid, raw semen, and environmental samples.